ani-hovhannisyan/kanji-visualization/README.md

    ```

    This will start the frontend and backend server automatically.
-   Now, you can start to develop inside Docker.
+   Now, you can start developing with Docker.

-   The app can be viewed at http://localhost:3000.

 ### Linux
 1. [Install Docker Engine](https://docs.docker.com/engine/install/).